DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl.md

     acl: true
 ```

-### 2. Create a Doctrine entity and expose it with ApiPlatform
+### 2. Create a Doctrine entity and expose it as an api with ApiPlatform

 For the purpose of this demo, we will be creating a directory listing of services.

 Services represents government-offered services available to its citizen.
 For example: "Report a Pothole", "Request a Birth Certificate", etc.

-In order to create such listing, we will create a new Doctrine entity named `Service` and annotate it with ApiPlatform to expose it as a JSON-based api endpoint at `/services`:
+In order to create such listing, we will create a new Doctrine entity named `Service` and annotate it with ApiPlatform in order to expose it as a JSON-based api endpoint at `/services`:

+__src/AppBundle/Entity/Service.php__

 ```
 <?php